kubernetes/website/content/en/blog/_posts/2022-11-28-registry-k8s-io-change.md

 ## I’m impacted by this change, how do I revert to the old registry address?

-If using the new registry domain name is not an option for you, you can revert to the old domain name for cluster versions less than 1.25.
-Keep in mind that eventually, you will have to switch to the new registry, as new image tags will no longer be pushed to GCR.
+If using the new registry domain name is not an option, you can revert to the old domain name for cluster versions less than 1.25.
+Keep in mind that, eventually, you will have to switch to the new registry, as new image tags will no longer be pushed to GCR.

 ### Reverting the registry name in kubeadm
 The registry used by kubeadm to pull its images can be controlled by two methods: